AFreeChameleon/multi-tasker/README.md

 ### What I need to do:

 * Create install script
-* Add fix to health command
+* Add fix to health command V
+* Create config file to read